Random Field Ising Model and Parisi-Sourlas Supersymmetry. Part II. Renormalization Group: Anomalous dimensions

 At classical dimension $12 - 4 \varepsilon$ there is a single composite of eight fields, $\varphi^4 (\chi_i^2)^2$.
 This also receives a positive one-loop anomalous dimension equal to $(22 / 3) \varepsilon$, as shown in appendix \ref{Delta12n8Null}.

 We summarize these results in Table \ref{null ops}.
-As discussed in section \ref{SUSY-null}, the SUSY RG flow may be stabilized not by the susy-null leaders themselves, but by their followers whose dimension is one unit higher, if those followers become relevant.
-The first follower of the leader $(\chi_i^2)^2$ is in particular one candidate which may cause such a destabilization (see section \ref{Who}).
+As discussed in section \ref{destab}, {we count relevant susy-null leaders as possible sources of the SUSY fixed point destabilization.
+The leader $(\chi_i^2)^2$ has the smallest dimension and is one candidate which may cause such a destabilization, once it becomes relevant (see section \ref{Who}).}